 The precepts are not only a state of mind, but also an activity in the world.
-Below is one translation I like (borrowed with permission from Clouds in Water Zen Center) that uses language showing their activity in the world.
-Rather than rules that punish and are clouded by guilt and self condemnation, this way of precepts is about practicing with joy, in the way that shows us we already express this when we most true to our own heart.
-More on this later topic next time …
+Below is one translation I like (borrowed with permission from Clouds in Water Zen Center) that uses language showing precept activity in the world.
+Rather than rules that punish and are clouded by guilt and self-condemnation, this way of precepts is about practicing with joy, in a way that we are most true to our own heart.

 Three Collective Pure Precepts